Diocese of Chichester: Bishops

-Alongside the diocesan Bishop of Chichester (Martin Warner), the diocese has two suffragan bishops: a Bishop of Horsham (Ruth Bushyager) and Bishop of Lewes (Will Hazlewood).
+Alongside the diocesan Bishop of Chichester (Martin Warner), the diocese has two suffragan bishops: the Bishop of Horsham (Ruth Bushyager) and the Bishop of Lewes (Will Hazlewood).
 The Bishop of Horsham oversees the archdeaconries of Chichester and Horsham, while the Bishop of Lewes oversees the archdeaconries of Brighton & Lewes and Hastings.

 Other bishops living in the diocese are licensed as honorary assistant bishops: